navkar/XamFormsDroidScanner/README.md

 There is a [full working sample](Sample/) in the github repository that should give you a headstart.
 The relevant code is included in the PCL part of the project.
 The sample is part of the project solution.

 ![Android sample](sample.jpg)

-## Whats planed

-Take a look at our [planned features issue list](https://github.com/rebuy-de/rb-forms-barcode/labels/planned%20feature) or even better contribute! :)

-## Contributing

-Don't hesitate to fork and improve the code, as long as you share it with us. ;)